BudEcosystem/.github/profile/README.md

 [![ Bud Ecosystem](https://github.com/BudEcosystem/.github/blob/main/assets/simplifying-intelligence-bud.png)]()

 ## About Bud Ecosystem
-**Bud Ecosystem** is an AI research company specializing in multi-modal Generative AI.
-Our mission is to simplify AI and break down the technical and financial barriers that prevent enterprises and individuals from accessing it.
+We are an AI research company specializing in multimodal generative AI.
+We build tools that simplify access to AI and break down the technical and financial barriers that prevent organizations and individuals from using it.

+#### What We Build
+- **Bud AI Foundry** : A control panel for your GenAI deployments, designed to maximize infrastructure performance and give you full control over every aspect, from deployment administration to compliance and security management—All in one place.

+- **Bud Models** : A collection of GenAI models including LLMs, SLMs, Diffusion models, Code models.
+Some of them deliver SOTA performances. are pre-trained/finetuned for domain specific use cases.

+- **Bud Runtime** : A GenAI serving and inference optimization software stack that delivers state-of-the-art performance across any hardware and OS.
+It ensures production-ready deployments on CPUs, HPUs, NPUs, and GPUs.

 <!--